Rocky Mountain Rail Society

-The Rocky Mountain Rail Society (RMRS) is a registered nonprofit organization of volunteers dedicated to the preservation of Canadian National Railway steam locomotive 6060, The Spirit of Alberta.
+The Rocky Mountain Rail Society (RMRS) is a registered non-profit organization of volunteers dedicated to the preservation of Canadian National Railway steam locomotive 6060, The Spirit of Alberta.
 Their goal is to ensure that The Spirit of Alberta remains in full and complete operating condition for the enjoyment of steam rail fans.

 Society structure and team members

 The Rocky Mountain Rail Society operates under a board of directors and a varying number of directors.
 The key mechanical positions that make up the Mechanical Committee are chief mechanical officer, assistant to the chief mechanical officer and rolling stock operations officer.
 All planning for repairs, modifications and maintenance of any RMRS equipment must be done in consultation with and under the approval of the Mechanical Committee.
 A volunteer coordinator is also appointed to manage all volunteer resources and scheduling.